vekatze/neut/book/src/statements.md

 int64_t y = my_app_add_const(7); // 107
 ```

 Each entry names a function defined in the same file, optionally followed by `as` and its external name.
 Without `as`, the name of the function is used.
-No two functions can be exposed under the same external name.
+No two entries can expose the same external name, and the entry point of the target (`main`, or `__main_argc_argv` on wasm32) can't be exposed.

 The compiler emits a wrapper with the C calling convention for each entry.
 On native targets, the external name becomes a public symbol.
 On wasm targets, it also becomes a wasm export.